 Why am I sharing it?
 Simply because I want to give an example of how travel blogging earnings could look like.
 Also, because everyone’s definition of success and full-time income is different.
 I had funny situations when my blogging friend and I had a chat about an affiliate income – one of us said she’s making next to nothing from it, the other one said she was making a lot of money from it.
 In the end, it turned out that we’re both making the same exact amount of money.

 I’m lucky to have long-term partners, so the amount depends on how many articles I submit and where to.
-Personally, I don’t focus on it though.
+Personally, I don’t focus on it though and as of mid-2017 I don’t take up new clients.

 Some months are good, some months are bad.
 Some clients want shares on all channels, some only want a Tweet, others want an Instagram photo